Keywords

 3 Presume that partially ordered set (Concisely, P.O.S).
 A map is said to have mixed monotone property (Concisely, M.M.P) if is monotone nondecreasing in and is monotone nonincreasing of ; that is

-This section is devoted to investigating and verifying various novel extended categories of coupled fixed point outcomes for continuous maps of the satisfactory properties of mixed monotones under various extended contraction conditions in partially ordered complete -M-spaces.
+This section is devoted to investigating and verifying various novel extended categories of coupled fixed point outcomes for continuous maps of the satisfactory properties of mixed monotones under various extended contraction conditions in partially ordered complete -metric-spaces.

 Let be a -complete metric space defined on (P.O.S) .
 Presume that a continuous mapping containing the (M.M.P).
 Suppose that (s. t) for the following inequality holds: